How to survive component shortage?

 - Order components for the prototype at the very beginning.
 Otherwise, doing it once the design is completed can be too late, as they may no longer be in stock.

-- If production qty’s are high, consider having multiple designs: g. one with STM and another with Nordic, to reduce the risk of shortage or long lead times with one vendor.
+- If production quantities are high, consider having multiple designs: e.g., one with STM and another with Nordic, to reduce the risk of shortage or long lead times with one vendor.

-- Create “Multi-footprint” components to support alternatives if the first choice is not available
+- Create “Multi-footprint” components to support alternatives if the first choice is unavailable.

 - Consider developing firmware using an operating system that enables porting from one MCU platform to the other with the least possible effort (for example, Zephyr RTOS)

-- Develop firmware in a layered way so that application is separated from hardware abstraction layer and low level can be replaced in case chip needs to be replaced with an alternative.
+- Develop firmware in a layered way so that the application is separated from the hardware abstraction layer and low level can be replaced in case the chip needs to be replaced with an alternative.

 - Many chip vendors provide forecasts about supply and lead times.
 Stay informed.